odoo/documentation/accounting/others/taxes/application.rst

 ==========================================================
-How to adapt taxes to your customer status or localization
+How to adapt taxes to my customer status or localization
 ==========================================================

 Most often sales tax rates depend on your customer status or localization.